manish0718/COMP-6231-DSD-Movie-Rating-System-using-MongoDB/README.md

 # MovieRatingDS
-A Movie rating using mongodb database with python
+A Movie rating distribution system using mongodb database with python